Cyber Risk & Defense

 If your company has suffered a cybersecurity breach, or if your company is under the constant threat of cyberattacks, we can help.
 We are a team of former federal agents and highly-experienced data security consultants who specialize in helping U.S. companies mitigate risk and avoid catastrophic losses.
 We work with companies across the country to help them implement effective cybersecurity protocols, and we help companies of all sizes and in all industries respond to cyberattacks targeting corporate, consumer, and government data.

 Cyber threats can take many forms.
 They can target many different types of data, and they can come in many different shapes and sizes.
-At Oberheiden Risk Consultants, our expertise extends to helping companies successfully defend against, respond to, and overcome threats including:
+At Corporate Investigation Consulting, our expertise extends to helping companies successfully defend against, respond to, and overcome threats including:

 - Private Hackers – Whether working independently or for hire, private hackers can wreak havoc for companies by targeting their sensitive and proprietary data.
 We help our clients uncover intrusions, identify intruders, and respond quickly to mitigate any potential losses.